SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 pleasant - enjoyable, attractive, friendly, or easy to like

-attractive - very pleasing in appearance or sound / causing interest or pleasure
+attractive - (adjective) very pleasing in appearance or sound / causing interest or pleasure

 pleasing - giving a feeling of satisfaction or enjoyment